Online safety for pre-teens (11-13)

 Be aware that if your child is accessing the internet using public WiFi they may not have safety features active.
 Some providers are part of family friendly WiFi schemes with filters to block inappropriate content.
 Look out for friendly WiFi symbols like RDI Friendly WiFi symbols when you’re out and about.

-Start discussions about social networking early
+Talk about social media early

 Featured recommended resources